openhab/openhab-alexa/USAGE.md

 * Thermostats are created by adding the items of a thermostat to a group which has the tag "Thermostat" which follows the HomeKit binding configuration.
 See [HomeKit Add-on](http://docs.openhab.org/addons/io/homekit/readme.html) for more information on how to configure thermostats.
-Thermostats can have their target temperature set as well as be asked what the current temperature is.
 * Channels which are tagged "CurrentTemperature" but NOT part of a thermostat group will be exposed as a Temperature item in Alexa and can be asked what their current value is ("Alex what is the upstairs temperature? ")
 * By default all temperatures are in Celsius, for Fahrenheit add the tag `Fahrenheit` to the thermostat group item (which should also be tagged with `Thermostat`).
 For standalone temperature channels, add it directly to the item.